OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 One significant finding is that coffee appears to increase the bioavailability of telithromycin in the body.
 Bioavailability refers to the proportion of a drug or substance that enters systemic circulation unchanged and becomes available at its target site.
 Studies have demonstrated that certain compounds present in coffee can inhibit enzymes responsible for breaking down drugs like telithromycin in the liver.
 By inhibiting these enzymes, coffee allows more of the antibiotic to reach its intended target within the body, thereby enhancing its therapeutic effects.

 Furthermore, recent research suggests that coffee may possess some inherent antibacterial properties.
-Although not as potent as antibiotics like telithromycin, certain compounds found in coffee have shown antimicrobial activity against various bacteria strains in laboratory settings.
+Although not as potent as antibiotics like telithromycin, certain compounds found in coffee have shown antimicrobial activity against various bacterial strains in laboratory settings.
 When combined with telithromycin’s antibacterial effects, these additional properties could potentially create a synergistic effect against bacterial infections.

-Moreover, both telithromycin and caffeine share similar mechanisms regarding their interaction with ribosomes – cellular structures responsible for protein synthesis within bacteria cells.
+Moreover, both telithromycin and caffeine share similar mechanisms regarding their interaction with ribosomes – cellular structures responsible for protein synthesis within bacterial cells.
 Telithromycin binds to specific regions on the ribosomes, inhibiting bacterial protein synthesis and ultimately leading to the death of the bacteria.
 Caffeine, on the other hand, has been found to interact with ribosomes similarly, albeit with less potency.

 This similarity in their mechanisms of action suggests that coffee and telithromycin could potentially work together to enhance their effects against bacterial infections.